Jayasenthur/census_standardization/README.md

 ```
 ## Task 6: Database Connection and Data Upload

-* Retrieved data from MongoDB and uploaded it to a relational database.
+* Retrieved data from MongoDB and uploaded it to a relational database MySQL.
 * Used the file name (without extension) as the table name in the relational database.
 * Added primary and foreign key constraints wherever necessary.
 ```python